Freedom of Information

 - Is the information already available?
 Please see the links below.

 Crime Map - explore and compare crime and outcomes of crime in your neighbourhood.

 Home Office Crime Statisitcs - statistics on hate crime, racist incidents, crime outcomes, crime against businesses and drugs misuse.

 Office for National Statistics Crime and Justice - Figures on crime levels and trends for England and Wales based primarily on two sets of statistics: the Crime Survey for England and Wales (CSEW) and police recorded crime data.

 ‘Bluelight’ Emergency Services eTendering Site - Procurement Database which currently includes the name of contract, lead organisation, and the start and end date of the contract.
 This list is updated on a regular basis as and when contracts are awarded, extended or expire.

 - West Yorkshire Police receive approximately 1,000 requests a year.
 We may already have the answer to your question.
 Check our disclosure log which shows all requests we have disclosed since 29th May 2009.

 - Do you require personal data about yourself?
-If so visit the Data Protection page and complete the Subject Access request form.
+If so visit the Your Data Rights page.

 - If none of the above applies, please submit a Freedom of Information request.